heroku/heroku-mcp-server/README.md

 }
 ```

-> **Note:** When you use `heroku mcp:start`, the server authenticates using your current Heroku CLI session.
-You do not
+> **Note:** When you use `heroku mcp:start`, the server authenticates using your current Heroku CLI session so you don't
 > need to set the `HEROKU_API_KEY` environment variable.
 If you prefer to use an API key, you can use the alternate
 > configuration below.